Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 - The kernel is **Linux 3.10.14**.
 Linux 3.10 reached end-of-life in **November 2017** — this device is shipping in 2026 on a kernel that has not received upstream security fixes in nearly a decade.

-Boot finishes asks for a user just write "root".
+When boot finishes, it asks for a username.
+Just type root — no password.
 And then this:

 <img width="933" height="180" alt="root" src="https://github.com/user-attachments/assets/df0b9343-5d48-42d7-a57d-863ffb90720f" />

 No password.
 No authentication of any kind.
-The UART interface drops straight into a **root shell**
+The UART interface drops straight into a **root shell**.

 UART is a physical interface, so an attacker needs the device in hand.
 That is a meaningful limitation, however in our case, UART is just the first door.
 It is how we discovered the real problem.
 The root shell lets us poke around the filesystem and reverse engineer some interesting binaries — and that is where things get much worse.